officialcjunior/officialcjunior.github.io/content/bookshelf.md

-# Aswin's bookshelf

 This is a list of books I've read and enjoyed.
-Inspired by [Patrick Collison's](https://patrickcollison.com/bookshelf) Bookshelf.
+This page is inspired from [Patrick Collison's](https://patrickcollison.com/bookshelf) Bookshelf.

 "Since the stacks and shelves lack any particular order, so too does this list."

+---

 #### Sapiens: A Brief History of Humankind – Yuval Noah Harari
 Life-altering insights about human origins, civilization, religion, empires, science, technology, and human nature.

+#### An Era of Darkness: The British Empire in India – Shashi Tharoor
+Although the book presents an incessantly one-sided narrative, its descriptions and style of writing is engaging, and does not fail to deliver the unparalleled joy of reading a Tharoor.
+Here's [my tweet thread](https://twitter.com/chandanaveli/status/1697308569945911338?s=20) about the book.

 #### The God of Small Things – Arundhati Roy
 Possibly the best English fiction with a story set in Kerala.
-Incredible storyline and way of writing.
+Incredible storyline and style of writing.

 #### The Legends of Khasak – O.V Vijayan
 English translation of the best Malayalam novel ever.
 Timeless.
 Legendary.